 What is it?
 A high-end smartwatch for fitness tracking enthusiasts.

-Watch out for: somewhat limited smart features (see our review for the details)
+Watch out for: Somewhat limited smart features (see our review for the details)

 This smartwatch has a thin 35mm-diameter AMOLED colour screen and an optional ‘always-on’ mode.
 It has 5ATM water and splash resistance, so it should survive a rainy day on the course.